webchick/webchick.tech/clsxpdoga000109jw5smqbtey.md

 1. **You have an** [***alignment***](https://webchick.hashnode.dev/no-one-gives-a-bleep-about-your-devrel-community-programs-and-what-to-do-about-it-1-organizational-alignment) **problem:** Your goals/expectations are not in step with your organization's... or worse, your boss's. 😬

-2. **You have an *empathy* problem:** You are trying to get people to care about the things *you* care about, but they don't; they care about things *they* care about! 😮

-3. **You have a *buddy system* problem**: You've been stuck working in a silo and don't have cross-functional colleagues who can speak to what you do.
+2. **You have a** [***collaboration***](https://webchick.tech/no-one-gives-a-bleep-about-your-devrel-community-programs-and-what-to-do-about-it-2-collaboration) **problem:** You are trying to get people to care about the things *you* care about, but they don't; they care about things *they* care about! 😮 And worse, you've been stuck working in a silo and don't have cross-functional colleagues who can speak to what you do.

-4. **You have a *prioritization* problem:** You absolutely *love* helping others, so you say YES to ABSOLUTELY EVERYTHING and now you've found yourself in a very bad spot.
+3. **You have a *prioritization* problem:** You absolutely *love* helping others, so you say YES to ABSOLUTELY EVERYTHING and now you've found yourself in a very bad spot.

-5. **You have an *awareness* problem:** You are so busy *doing the work* that you forget to *tell people* about the work that you're doing.
+4. **You have an *awareness* problem:** You are so busy *doing the work* that you forget to *tell people* about the work that you're doing.

-6. **You have a *data* problem**: The work you're doing isn't captured in a way that's visible to the people who make business decisions (like whether or not to continue staffing a DevRel team 😬).
+5. **You have a *data* problem**: The work you're doing isn't captured in a way that's visible to the people who make business decisions (like whether or not to continue staffing a DevRel team 😬).

 Well, that's quite a list.
 Ok wise guy, so how do we mitigate against these, then?